-- A. Homes on corner lots and through lots shall comply with one of the options in 17.20.030 for the front of the home. - B. The other street-facing side of the home shall include the following: - 1. windows and doors for a minimum of 15% of the lineal length of the ground floor façade; and - 2. minimum 4-inch window trim; and - 3.
-3 additional residential design elements selected from 17.20.040.A.
+Homes on corner lots and through lots shall comply with one of theoptions in 17.20.030 for the front of the lot.
+The other street-facing side of the home shall include windows and doors for a minimum of 15% of the lineal length of the ground floor façade with a minimum 4-inch window trim and comply with 3 additional residential design elements in 17.20.040.A.